lsst-dm/dmtn-091/index.rst

 Datasets considered but not selected
 ====================================
  * CFHT-SNLS
    - Suitable for some AP performance.
-But reason to select CFHT over DECam.
+But no obvious reason to select CFHT over DECam.
  * CFHTLS-Deep
    - Suitable, but no obvious reason to select CFHT over DECam
  * PTF
    - Tens to thousands of epochs of public images available in two filters (g & R), but camera characteristics are markedly different–2"+ seeing, 1" pixels, and much shallower.
  * ZTF
-   - Same sampling issues as PTF.
+   - Same sampling issues as PTF.  `obs_ztf` exists, but has not been thoroughly tested.
+Not all desired calibration products are presently (2019-10-07) publicly available.
  * DLS
    - MOSAIC data.
-Was processed through the DM Science Pipelines one (https://dmtn-063.lsst.io/), but there is no supported LSST Science Pipelines module for the camera, so there is no possibility of ongoing analysis.
+Was processed through the DM Science Pipelines once (https://dmtn-063.lsst.io/), but there is no supported LSST Science Pipelines module for the camera, so there is no possibility of ongoing analysis.

 ============